Get the ArenaCoach Desktop App

 What is the best Feral Druid composition in 3v3?

-The highest win rate 3v3 composition for Feral Druid is with Elemental Shaman and Mistweaver Monk, running a 58.1% win rate across 31 matches among high-rated players.
+The highest win rate 3v3 composition for Feral Druid this season is with Holy Paladin and Enhancement Shaman, running a 51.8% win rate across 27 matches.

 What are Feral Druid's strengths and weaknesses in arena?

-Feral Druid performs best against ranged (50% win rate) and is weakest against ranged (50%).
+Feral Druid performs best against ranged (50.3% win rate) and is weakest against melee (47.3%).
 The matchup spread is tight, with little gap between best and worst.

 How many viable compositions does Feral Druid have?